Frank Shields: Marriages

-Shields and Torlonia divorced and in 1950 she married Edward W. Slater.
+Shields and Torlonia divorced, and in 1950, she married Edward W. Slater.

-In 1949, he married Katharine Mortimer (1923–2003), the daughter of financier Stanley Grafton Mortimer, Sr. She had previously been married to Oliver Cadwell Biddle, with whom she had a daughter, Christine Mortimer Biddle, who became a stepdaughter to Shields.
+In 1949, he married Katharine Mortimer (1923–2003), the daughter of financier Stanley Grafton Mortimer, Sr. and grand-daughter of Richard Mortimer.
+She had previously been married to Oliver Cadwell Biddle, with whom she had a daughter, Christine Mortimer Biddle, who became a stepdaughter to Shields.
 Shields had three children with Mortimer: